 Red Hill Nature Reserve

 Looking out, Red Hill offers amazing panoramic views over many national icons from the southern side of the city centre.
-The reserve’s biodiversity and range of threatened and rare species is astonishing.
+The reserve’s biodiversity and range of rare and threatened species is astonishing.

 Where is Red Hill Nature Reserve?